Marilyn with Mrs. Mattioli

 Discouragement started to set in when after my Masters, I tried to obtain a better position within the company by applying to various jobs and even one or two out of state.
 I never got a call, email, or interview.
 Right around this time, my husband Cory had just started his own business (BachScholar Publishing) after working for two colleges and as organist at a large Methodist Church.
 He knew about my discouragement and asked if I wanted to join him.
 His passion is my passion, so of course, I said, “YES!”

 Over the years, Marilyn has participated in FMTA & FMTG music recitals and competitions winning First Place or Superior ratings in many of them.
 She has played and performed for weddings, chamber groups, and as a church accompanist.
-She is currently Saturday evening church pianist at Grace Lutheran Church in St. Petersburg, FL.
-Marilyn teaches piano with her husband Cory out of their home in St. Petersburg, Florida for most of the year.
-They plan on spending time and teaching in the summers out of their Beautiful Victorian home in Plattsburg, Missouri.
+Marilyn teaches piano with her husband Cory out of their home in St. Petersburg, Florida and is also a piano teacher at Grace Lutheran Conservatory of Fine Arts and accompanist to the school and church choirs.
+Marilyn is currently the Associate Music Director at Grace Lutheran Church and School.
+Marilyn and Cory are now grandparents to 2 beautiful girls as of November 2017 and October 2019.